JamesHovious/w32/README.md

 The original [repository](https://github.com/AllenDang/w32) appears to be abandoned.
 This mirror has some of my own additions plus updates from other forks of the original project.

 ## Additional APIs compared to original repo:
-* procGetWindowTextW
+* GetWindowTextW
-* procGetForegroundWindow
+* GetForegroundWindow
-* procVirtualAllocEx
+* VirtualAllocEx
-* procVirtualAlloc
+* VirtualAlloc
-* procGetProcAddress
+* GetProcAddress
-* procCreateRemoteThread
+* CreateRemoteThread
-* procLoadLibraryA
+* LoadLibraryA
-* procCreateProcessA
+* CreateProcessA

 About w32
 ==========